AndrewH1188/go-tennis-ms1/README.md

 * How do I receive the coaching / feedback?
 * How much is the coaching / feedback service?
 * Is this unique to me?
-* How do I do the shot / how can I perfect my shot
+* How do I do the shot / how can I perfect my shot and how can this help my game?
 * How do I do something that isn’t how everyone else does it, for example how can I be  unique?
 * Does this service offer coaching to suit me at my level and can I progress?